frnsys/nomadic/readme.md

 This will present a list of results, along with snippets where the keyword was found, for you to choose from.

-The search feature can search through HTML, Markdown, txt, and pdf files.
+Nomad can search through HTML, Markdown, txt, and pdf files.

 ---